 Spelling rules are taught both discretely and through our English lessons.
 Children are taught to spell phonetically regular words using specific spelling rules where appropriate.
 Pupils are also taught common exception words outlined in the KS1 & KS2 curriculum, with the exception of Year R.

-Across Kings Academies College Park, children work through a colour-banded reading progression, starting with books with no words as a way of teaching pre-reading skills, and ending as ‘free readers’.
+Across Kings Academies College Park, children work through a colour-banded reading progression, which matches closely to their phonics knowledge, starting with books with no words as a way of teaching pre-reading skills, and ending as ‘free readers’.
 They are encouraged to read a range of genres and use the language found in these books to improve their writing.
 Incentives to read at home are used across all key stages to further develop skills and embed the learning.
 The bookmark scheme and reading assemblies encourage children to read outside of school and ‘Bug Club’ enables children to read online at home.
 Reading lessons are planned to include regular reading aloud in pairs or small groups, with a heavy focus on understanding new language through discussion.
 Comprehension skills are taught through guided reading rotations or whole class teaching.

 We introduce print handwriting in Year R and pupils learn how to form their letters during phonic sessions.
 There is a handwriting progression to show how children will then go onto write cursively as they go through KS1.
 With each unit of writing across KS1 and KS2, children are given opportunities to immerse in the text type; create a shared text, which allows the teacher to model the writer’s process before planning and writing their own text independently.
 Skills for writing are taught as part of the English lesson, or as discrete SPaG lessons when appropriate.